Ayms/bitcoin-transactions/README.md

 ## Notes for the devs

 This module is not trivial, any slight change can cause everything not to work any longer and can become difficult to identify at a certain point of time, therefore it is advised to periodically test the last example in test vectors while making changes (if this one passes it's unlikely that something is wrong).
-In addition serialize/deserialize is not symetrical then ``true`` must be used when not coming from a Tx constructor transaction, initially this was a mistake due to some misreading of segwit specs, we decided to keep it like this because double checking symetrical potential wrong things is just useless, therefore this adds a last serialize/deserialize independent check
+In addition serialize/deserialize is not symetrical then ``true`` must be used when not coming from a Tx constructor transaction, initially this was a mistake due to some misreading of segwit specs, we decided to keep it like this because double checking symetrical potential wrong things is just useless, therefore this adds a last serialize/deserialize independent check (please see [serialize/deserialize](https://github.com/Ayms/bitcoin-transactions/blob/master/tests/serialize-deserialize.js) )

 ## Related projects :